Japan fears COVID-19 variants are behind the fourth possible wave | ExBulletin

 Japan fears COVID-19 variants are behind the fourth possible wave

-(Corrects the translation of the quote in the last paragraph to reflect that the government official was accepting the criticism rather than acknowledging it as valid.)

-TOKYO (Reuters) – Japanese health authorities are concerned that coronavirus variants are leading a fourth wave of newborns in a pandemic with just 109 days left until the Tokyo Olympics.
+TOKYO – Japanese health authorities are concerned that coronavirus variants are leading a fourth wave in the pandemic with just 109 days remaining until the Tokyo Olympics.

 The variants appear to be more infectious and may be resistant to vaccines, which are not yet widely available in Japan.
 The situation is worst in Osaka, where infections hit new highs last week, prompting the regional government to begin blocking measures for a month from Monday.